 The FAFSA uses a past year's financial data because it is easily verifiable (e.g. taxes and W-2s).
 However, sometimes changes in employment, marital status, or health can make past financial data become outdated for the purpose of estimating current year financial data.
 Professional Judgment (PJ) may be utilized for special circumstances that the FAFSA does not take into consideration.
-For example, loss of income, high medical bills, and family situations.
+For example, loss of income, high medical bills, and extenuating family situations.
 Professional Judgment is the process of having the ORU Financial Aid Office override FAFSA data for federally-approved situations using reasonable methods for adjusting the FAFSA data inputs.
 No changes are made to the FAFSA's EFC formula.

 Professional Judgment is also used for students who are considered Dependent by FAFSA but have unusual family circumstances that allow the ORU Financial Aid Office to determine the student is Independent for FAFSA.
-Common Dependency Override situations include abusive parents, incapacitated parents, and other sensitive family situations.
+Dependency Override situations include abusive parents, incapacitated parents, and other sensitive family situations.
 Dependency override adjustments are rare so a follow-up questionnaire may be requested, and full documentation is required to be considered for approval.

 Professional Judgment Petitions can only be obtained after first submitting a FAFSA for the applicable school year, even if the FAFSA will be unofficial or rejected as a result of not having a Dependency Override processed yet, for example.
 If your EFC is already $0, only a Dependency Override PJ Petition would be considered.
 Also, any PJ Petition for the fall semester should be fully documented before the end of May 1.
 The further after May that a PJ situation occurs, the less likely it will be considered for the current school year.
 However, the financial situation may be accounted for on a following year's FAFSA.
 See priority deadlines below.